ant-design/ant-design/components/table/demo/head.md

 Use `sorter` to make a column sortable. `sorter` can be a function `function(a, b) { ... }` for sorting data locally.

+Uses `defaultSortOrder` to make a column sorted by default.

 ````jsx
 import { Table } from 'antd';